frizensami/plagiarism-basic/README.md

 # Basic Plagiarism Detection
 ## Motivation
 Online plagiarism detection tools usually come with a few constraints.
 It could be a paid-only service, the number of characters to check could be artificially limited, etc. This tool aims to fill a gap where:
-- Plagiarism cases are usually simple copy-paste jobs of a few phrases with minor edits,
+- Plagiarism cases are usually simple copy-paste jobs of a few text phrases with minor edits,
 - Paying for an online tool is unpalatable,
 - The source texts that might be copied from can be put together manually by the user into a few files (i.e. the Internet is not automatically searched by the tool) and/or the only concern is people copying from each other, and
 - Running a command-line tool is simple enough for the user